 Why do we do it?

 Nothing can beat a morning stroll through attractive countryside with well informed friends who are always on the lookout for something new or unusual.
-Above all it is the satisfaction we get from observing the wide diversity shown by fungi and why it is important to know the "lookalikes" some of which are poisonous.
-Some of our folklore deals with the magic and mysteries of mushrooms and toadstools which our ancestors didn't fully understand; happily we have come a long way since then but there is still a good amount of mystery involved in the kingdom of fungi.
+Above all it is the satisfaction we get from observing the wide diversity shown by fungi and why it is important to know the “lookalikes” some of which are poisonous.
+Some of our folklore deals with the magic and mysteries of mushrooms and toadstools which our ancestors didn’t fully understand.
+We have come a long way since then but there is still a good amount of mystery involved in the kingdom of fungi.

 Where do we do it?

-Woodlands, forests, country parks, private estates, National Trust areas, Forestry Commission land, private gardens and even cemeteries, in fact just about anywhere likely to support fungi growing in natural conditions.
-We begin in the spring when we hope to find early varieties but our main season is the autumn when we have a programme of fungi forays held on Sunday mornings.
+Woodlands, forests, country parks, private estates, National Trust areas, Forestry Commission land, private gardens and even cemeteries, in fact just about anywhere (with permission of course!) likely to support fungi growing in natural conditions.
+We begin in the spring when we hope to find early varieties but our main season is the autumn when we have a regular programme of fungi forays held on Sunday mornings.
 If you would like to join us bring wet weather clothing and stout footwear and take precautions against the horrible Lyme Disease, wearing short trousers or skirts is not recommended!
 Other items you might want to bring are a pen knife, gloves, hand wipes, a small basket and a pocket guide.
-At all times we observe the Country Code.
+At all times we observe the Countryside Code.
 If you have a favourite place that you think might produce a good variety of fungi please let us know and we may be able to arrange a foray.